International Navigation Company

-In 1873, Griscom also took over the management of the American Steamship Company, a Philadelphia-based passenger and cargo service to Liverpool that was also backed by the Pennsylvania Railroad.
-This company, known as the American “Keystone” Line was unprofitable because of the substantially higher costs associated with operating American-flagged vessels.
+In January, 1874, the board of directors of the American Line, a Philadelphia-based passenger and cargo service to Liverpool that was also backed by the Pennsylvania Railroad and was facing possible bankruptcy, passed management of the steamship line to Peter Wright & Sons.
+Clement Griscom was charged by the firm to manage the American Line as well as the Red Star Line.
+The former company, known as the American “Keystone” Line was unprofitable because of the substantially higher costs associated with operating American-flagged vessels.
 In 1884, the assets of the American Line were acquired by International Navigation.
 Two years later, INC also acquired the assets of the financially troubled Inman Line, operator of a British flagged Liverpool-New York mail service.
 With PRR's backing, Griscom ordered two record breakers to restore Inman's fortunes.
 However, the British Government objected to Inman's ownership change and revoked Imman's mail contract.
 Griscom successfully lobbied Congress to reflag the two new express liners and qualify for an American mail subsidy.
 In 1893, Inman was merged the American Line and the company built two additional express liners in the US to create a premium weekly service, now routed to Southampton.

 Griscom believed that the major lines should be merged to control capacity and avoid rate wars.
 In 1899, he became acquainted with J. P. Morgan, an investment banker who was responsible for many of the large mergers during the period.
 With financing from Morgan's syndicate, in 1902 Griscom and Morgan expanded International Navigation by acquiring the Atlantic Transport Line, the Leyland Line, the White Star Line, the Dominion Line and half of Holland America.
 International Navigation was renamed International Mercantile Marine (IMM).